Sweetening solutions, services and more for the processing industry

 Saint Louis Sucre

-Saint Louis Sucre in France has been part of the Südzucker Group since 2001 and operates 4 sugar factories and 3 packaging plants.
+Saint Louis Sucre in France has been part of the Südzucker Group since 2001 and operates 2 sugar factories.

-Südzucker holds 35 % minus one share in the British trading company founded in 1783.
-ED&F Man's activities include sugar trading, investments in production and refinery capacities, the marketing of coffee, molasses and pulses, cargo shipping and financial services.
+Südzucker holds 34.37 % in the British trading company founded in 1783.
+ED&F Man's activities include sugar trading and participation in sugar production companies, the marketing of coffee, liquid animal feed and pulses, and financial services.

 Agriculture and beet cultivation